EscanorTargaryen/angular-app-template/README.md

   - Add a new variable into `.env`.
   - Pass it into TransferState in `app.config.server.ts`.
   - Retrieve it from TransferState into `env.service.ts`.
+- Choose the rendering mode for each page in `app.routes.server.ts`.

 ## Serve the app with Docker